 The filing fee for annual reports is $50 for domestic companies and $125 for foreign corporations.
 Delaware also has an additional franchise tax which is the lower of the assumed par value capital method or authorized shares method.
 The assumed par value capital method compares the company’s total assets against its number of issued shares.
-The authorized shares method’s sum depends on the number of authorized shares with a nominal amount for companies with a few shares and maximum amount of $180,000 for companies with millions of shares.
+The authorized shares method’s sum depends on the number of authorized shares with a nominal amount for companies with a few shares and a maximum amount of $180,000 for companies with millions of shares.

 Are Delaware corporations required to have bylaws?

-Delaware corporations are not required to have by laws, although it is a good idea for corporate governance purposes.
+Delaware corporations are not required to have bylaws, although it is a good idea for corporate governance purposes.
 Bylaws create standards and consistency when it comes to high-level decision making.
-It details internal functions, responsibilities of directors, and the corporation’s decision making structure.
+It details internal functions, responsibilities of directors, and the corporation’s decision-making structure.

-Many companies spend large sums of money to draft bylaws which reflect their values.
+Many companies spend large sums of money to draft bylaws that reflect their values.
 These bylaws can impact the company decades into the future.
 Although bylaws are not required by Delaware, they are mandatory for many investors and financial institutions.

 In recent years, Nevada has also grown in popularity as a destination for incorporation.
 Nevada has no state income tax on corporations and charges no fees on corporate shares.
 Additionally, there is no state income tax or corporate taxes other than filing fees.
 Like Delaware, shareholders, directors, and executives do not have to be residents of Nevada.

 Doing business in other states

 Foreign qualification allows companies to operate in states other than where they are incorporated.
 Often, corporations have to qualify in their home state where they do business and have offices because they are incorporated in Delaware.
 These costs and burdens need to be taken into before you decide to incorporate in Delaware.